SyntaxError-PEBKAC/ducksteps/README.md

 ducksteps is compiled with:

 🎯 `-march=znver5 -mtune=znver5 — Zen 5 instruction set and tuning, not a generic x86-64 baseline`
+OR
 `-march=skylake -mtune=skylake — AVX2 instruction set and tuning, (also) not a generic x86-64 baseline`

 🔗 Full LTO — link-time optimization across the entire binary

-🧠 PGO — profile-guided optimization trained on real browsing workloads
+🧠 PGO — profile-guided optimization trained on 80+ real browsing workloads

 🦾 clang-cl / lld-link — LLVM toolchain throughout, no MSVC codegen